 - Families of children 3 years and older who suspect any type of developmental problem are also encouraged to contact their local school and request an Individual Education Plan (IEP) to assess and treat developmental and learning delays.
 Children are eligible for school based services free of charge and in a setting appropriate to their specific needs.

 - The Resource Center contains information and resources relating to neurodevelopmental disorders and other conditions.
 Books, DVD’s, handouts, brochures and use of the computer for research are available.
 The information is helpful to parents, caregivers and the community.
-For more information about research and resources, please contact Brenda Shelton, Resource Center Manager at (916) 703-0336 or firstname.lastname@example.org.
+For more information about the resources, please contact Steve Ruder at 916-703-0227 or email@example.com.